Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 Carlton, Fitzroy, those sort of spots that are very close.

-And they have rotating taps and they have a weekly comedy room on Tuesday nights.
+And they have a weekly comedy room on Tuesday nights.

-But you're going to be here for a comedy festival, so you won't need such a tip.
+But you're going to be here for comedy festival.

 Anyway, thank you so much Georgie and Kayla.